junyang-zh/Helium-Lex/README.md

 ### Windows

-Using WSL in Windows is encouraged, but MSVC can also be used to build this project.
+Using WSL in Windows is encouraged, but `MSVC` can also be used to build this project.

+ 1. Start Visual Studio
+ 2. Select "File" -> "Open" -> "CMake"
+ 3. Select "CmakeLists.txt"
+ 4. Wait MSVC to build files
+ 5. Configure the build and install directory in the root directory
+ 6. Run HeliumLex.exe in terminal